-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Routine foot care Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
-Services considered not reasonable and necessary, according to Original Medicare standards ✓
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Reversal of sterilization procedures and or non-prescription contraceptive supplies Not covered under any condition Routine chiropractic care • Manual manipulation of the spine to correct a subluxation is covered.
+Routine dental care, such as cleanings, fillings or dentures • Dental services covered up to annual allowance amount as described in the Chapter 4 Medical Benefits Chart.
+Routine foot care • Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
+Services considered not reasonable and necessary, according to Original Medicare standards Not covered under any condition